mussymakda/Windows-11-10-debloater/README.md

 - **Administrator privileges required**
 - **System restore point automatically created** before modifications
+- **Use execution policy bypass** if you encounter digital signature errors
 - **Restart needed** for all changes to take effect
 - **Windows Search will be disabled** (no file search from Start Menu)
 - **Some UI processes may restart automatically**